OSHO GLOBAL CONNECTIONS

 After the meditation, it is good to allow time for participants to sit or move about silently if they wish.
 Sometimes people might have questions, which should be answered as simply as possible, without giving too much space for the mind to come in and try to hang on to, or interpret, experiences.
 It is important not to criticize how someone is doing the meditations but rather to encourage people to keep going, and perhaps to try out a different way.
-Dealing with questions and finding ways to help participants to get the most benefit from the techniques without interfering are among the many important skills covered in the Meditation Facilitator Training offered in Pune and from some traveling Facilitation Trainersaround the world.
+Dealing with questions and finding ways to help participants to get the most benefit from the techniques without interfering are among the many important skills covered in the Meditation Facilitation Course offered in Pune and from some traveling Facilitation Trainersaround the world.

 If possible, the OSHO Evening Meditation Meeting should happen at 7 p.m. (local time) each evening.
-The OSHO Evening Meditation begins with about ten minutes of high-energy music, during which everybody is invited to participate with great totality, dancing or clapping and punctuated with a few shouts of "Osho."
+The OSHO Evening Meditation begins with about ten minutes of high-energy music, during which everybody is invited to participate with great totality, "wild dancing" and punctuated with a few shouts of the healing sound "Osho."
 Just as in the OSHO Active Meditations, the greater the totality during the music, the deeper the silence will go in the meditation.

 The second stage is ten minutes of sitting silently, with three sections of music and silence, ending with three drumbeats.

-It is suggested that newcomers be given the opportunity to look at a video of the meditation first (there are three videos available available for this purpose.
+It is suggested that newcomers be given the opportunity to look at a video of the meditation first (there are videos available available for this purpose).

 A common misunderstanding for newcomers, especially with the video talks, is that this event is something like watching television.
 It is helpful to make it clear that this is a meditation, and just like the other OSHO Active